The Best Bass Octave Pedals to Add to Your Pedalboard

 If you’re looking for an effect to give your bass some color to make it stand out in the audio mix, an octave pedal may be the best choice.
 These effects allow you to explore new sounds by adding some distortion and highlighting your solos, making them perfect for genres like hard rock, alternative rock, and metal.

 A bass octave pedal splits the signal in two octaves – one is low and distorted, while the other one is high and clean.
 When activated, this pedal usually produces a fuzzy, synthesizer effect, similar to that of a synth pedal.

 It can be especially useful if you’re playing in a cover band, since many famous bass players in recent years have used this effect – Chris Wostenholme of Muse used it for some of his most iconic bass lines.

 However, with so many great pedal manufacturers it can be hard to do all the research and make a decision.
-To make your choice easier, I made a list of the best bass octave pedals on the market right now.
+To make your choice easier, I made a list of the most capable bass octave pedals on the market right now.

-6 Bass Octave Pedals to Spice up Your Sound
+6 Best Bass Octave Pedals to Spice up Your Sound

 If you’d like to experiment with your sound and use bass for more than just playing along with the beat, check out these bass octave pedals that will give you the best sound for your money.

 Table of Contents